lee88688/handy-scroll/README.md

 You can make the widget more “unobtrusive” so that it will appear only when the mouse pointer hovers over the scrollable container.
 To do so just apply the class `handy-scroll-hoverable` to the desired scrollable container owning the widget.

-## Integration with Angular

-If you have problems with the widget integration into your Angular app, please consult [this instruction](doc/angular-integration.md) first.

 ## Live demos

-Check out some usage demos [here](https://amphiluke.github.io/handy-scroll/).
+Check out some usage demos [here](https://lee88688.github.io/handy-scroll/).
+The demo source code is in example folder.